 Free delivery on all orders when you spend £100 or more

 Linlithgow Distillery use a mix of local handpicked botanicals from around the loch, canal and meadows of Linlithgow.
 In particular, the meadowsweet that grows in abundance along the Union canal, combined with traditional botanicals including juniper, coriander and cassia among others, gives their London Dry style of gin a unique flavour with spicy and citrus notes.
+The custom bottle design, made by Italian glass experts Vetroelite was launched in July 2021 and captures elements of its hometown's most iconic architecture in the final design including Linlithgow Palace, St Michael's Spire, St Magdalene's Distillery and The Maltings.

 The team at Linlithgow Distillery, Ross and Alyson Jamieson, had one simple aim with their distillery – make a quality Gin using the best sourced and locally foraged botanicals from the Royal Burgh of Linlithgow to make a truly special local Gin.
 As a family business and understanding the importance to the area of having its own special gin, Linlithgow Distillery recruited over 100 people from the local area to help develop what would become their signature Scottish Gin.